qldqq1984/IGNN/README.md

 *	The framework to construct graph structures and generate specialized graph dataset from TACS coding, clinical and follow-up information of patients.
 *	Attention-based graph convolutional layer with optional GPU units (GNNGruConv), and the IGNN (IGNNE) prognostic model based on GNNGruConv.
 *	The methods for adaptive training and validation of IGNN (IGNNE) model on raw data or user's own data.
 *	Reproduction of experimental results and data analysis demonstrated in the paper.
 The main components of the source code as following:
+`main.py`.
+Procedures for training, evaluation and reproducibility of IGNN (IGNNE) model on raw data in the pre-validation or external validation experiments shown in paper.